The Pipeline

 Core Builds Expression Layer

-24 ESEs remove junk before ranking ever starts.
-3 ISEs pin library, cached, and English streams to the top.
+Up to 31 ESEs remove junk before ranking ever starts.
+5 ISEs pin library, cached, REPACK, and SeaDex streams to the top.
 IQR Tukey fence PSEs score everything else by bitrate percentile against real peers.

 Release Group Scoring

-37 inline ranked patterns per template (score range −200 to +100) plus 174 additional patterns synced from Vidhin05’s release database.
+107 inline ranked patterns per template (score range −200 to +100) across 10 tiers, plus 176 additional patterns synced from Vidhin05’s release database.
 Elite groups (FraMeSToR, FLUX, BHDStudio) surface above generic encodes automatically.

 Device Profiles